St. Joseph Church is a vibrant parish of Roman Catholics in Wauwatosa, Brookfield, Elm Grove and western Milwaukee.

 Approximately 900 households are registered with the parish, and more than 200 students attend our day school in grades K3 through 8.
 Hundreds more children, young people and adults learn more about their Catholic faith through our Catholic Formation program.

-Our congregation has been in Wauwatosa since the 1960s, but our parish was created in 1855, serving Milwaukee's rapidly growing German Catholic population of that era - in what then was the "west side" of the city.
+Our congregation has been in Wauwatosa since the 1960s, but was created in 1855, when a new parish was created to serve Milwaukee's rapidly growing German Catholic population of that era - in what then was the "west side" of the city.
+Our parish was the fourth in the archdiocese – after the cathedral, Old St. Mary's, and Holy Trinity (now Our Lady of Guadalupe/St. Patrick.)

 We moved from that location at 11th and Cherry in Milwaukee when that land was acquired by Milwaukee County for construction of Interstate 43.
 (As you drive north on I-43 downtown, when you see the Leinenkugel's Brewery on the right, you are passing over the site of the original St. Joseph.)
 The bells in our bell tower are from the Cherry Street church, as are several other items, including the ornate baptistry seen in the current church narthex.
 The original church had four bells, but one was never found after the Cherry Street church was razed.

-The original relics in Old St. Joseph's, which are now in a reliquary in Fr.
-Dennis's office, were those of St. Peregrine of Auxerre (martyr) and St. Odilia (virgin and martyr).
+The original relics in Old St. Joseph's, which are now in a reliquary in the pastor's office, were those of St. Peregrine of Auxerre (martyr) and St. Odilia (virgin and martyr).
 Both saints likely met their deaths during the persecution of Diocletian (ca. 303).

 The relics in the altar in the new church are those of St. Theophila (from Nicomedia, in present-day Turkey) and St. Engratia (from present-day Spain).
 Both were also martyrs, and like the parish's original relics, both of these "new" saints also died during Diocletian's persecution.